Integrate your custom backend and LLMs

 const { rulesForDefaultSuggestions, rulesForCustomSuggestions } = splitRules(rules)

-// Get suggestions from Tiptap Cloud API
+// Get suggestions from Tiptap Content AI Cloud

 const defaultSuggestions = await defaultResolver({